-Since October 2013, federal officials have detained more than 55,000 migrant parents and their children.
+Since October 2013, , more than 55,000 migrant parents and their children have crossed the US-Mexico border.
 This is an increase of nearly 500 percent from the previous 12 months.
 The administration contends that this influx justifies an expansion of family detention to deter families from crossing into the United States.
 But available evidence shows that detention is not a deterrent to irregular migration, Human Rights Watch said.

 “Jailing immigrant children is hardly in their best interest,” Long said.
 “Cost-effective, humane, and reliable alternatives to detention are used around the world and have been found to benefit government and the community, as well as children.”

 As of late July 2014, the Artesia facility housed 287 families from Guatemala, Honduras, and El Salvador, with a total of 603 mothers and children, and no men.
 Half of the children were under six-and-a-half-years old, and many were toddlers or still nursing.
 Before the center opened in June, the only family detention center in the United States was the Berks Family Residential Service in Leesport, Pennsylvania, with 85 beds.